-The majority of Californians rely on their employers for health insurance, but many with workplace-sponsored coverage are faced with reduced benefits and increased costs.
+The majority of Californians rely on their employers for health insurance, but these benefits continue to shrink as the cost to workers continues to rise.

-California Employer Health Benefits: Workers Pay the Price presents data compiled from the 2015 California Employer Health Benefits Survey.
+California Employer Health Benefits: Prices Up, Coverage Down presents data compiled from the 2016 California Employer Health Benefits Survey.

 Other key findings include:

-- Health insurance premiums for family coverage grew by 4.5%, a slower growth rate than in recent years.
-Family coverage premiums have seen a cumulative 216% increase since 2002, compared to a 37% increase in overall prices.
+- Health insurance premiums for family coverage grew by 5.6%.
+Family coverage premiums have seen a cumulative 234% increase since 2002, compared to a 40% increase in the overall inflation rate.

-- Four in 10 workers in small firms faced an annual deductible of at least $1,000 for single coverage, compared to 1 in 10 workers in larger firms.
+- 41% of workers in small firms faced an annual deductible of at least $1,000 for single coverage, compared to 17% of workers in larger firms.
+The prevalence of these higher deductibles in small firms has increased substantially in the past five years.

 The complete Almanac report, as well as past editions, is available under Document Downloads.